exercism/go/exercises/practice/luhn/.approaches/validate-as-you-go/content.md

 # Optimization

-There is an interesting optimzation for the validate as you go approach that can cut the time by more than half.
+There is an interesting optimization for the "lidate as you go" approach that can cut the time by more than half.
 It requires two modifications to be made in tandem.
 Either one by itself does not reduce the time so dramatically.
 It was benchmarked on version `1.19.4 windows/amd`.